chipsalliance/caliptra-sw/rom/dev/README.md

     `AliasFmcTbsMldsa = gen_cert_tbs(ALIAS_FMC_CERT, LDevIdPubKeyMldsa, AliasFmcPubKeyMldsa)`

-10. Sign the Alias FMC `To Be Signed` DER Blob with the LDevId MLDSA Private Key generated from the seed in Key Vault Slot 13.
+10. Sign the Alias FMC `To Be Signed` DER Blob with the LDevId MLDSA Private Key generated from the seed in Key Vault Slot 4.

     `AliasFmcTbsDigestMldsa = sha512_digest(AliasFmcTbsMldsa)`

-    `AliasFmcTbsCertSigMldsa = mldsa87_sign(KvSlot13, AliasFmcTbsDigestMldsa)`
+    `AliasFmcTbsCertSigMldsa = mldsa87_sign(KvSlot4, AliasFmcTbsDigestMldsa)`

-11. Clear the seed in Key Vault Slot 13.
+11. Clear the LDevId MLDSA key generation seed in Key Vault Slot 4.

-    `kv_clear(KvSlot13)`
+    `kv_clear(KvSlot4)`

 12. Verify the signature of Alias FMC `To Be Signed` MLDSA Blob.